nihavend/Myra/README.md

 Myra Job Scheduling Framework for Java
 ====

-Myra is a job scheduler and executer for DAG or single jobs for java.
+Myra is a job scheduler and manager of DAG or single jobs for java.

 Just to say a scheduler is not enough to describe Myra, as it has strong state management capability, we can define Myra as comibination of a scheduler and dependency chain management framework.